Generic Configs

 CLI command.

-bosh configs my-type
+bosh configs

 You can also filter configs by type